 It has become a routine for me to make a list the night before of 3 things I need to get done the following day.
 I keep the list short on purpose so that I can get to the bottom of it every single day.
 If it helps you, go ahead and plan the entire week and allocate only 3 items per each day of the week.
 I find it’s better to complete all 3 items on my list every single day than working on an ongoing list which I may eventually fall behind on.

-2. Having a routine is good, especially for the creative types.
+2. Have a routine - especially if you are the creative type.

 I wasn’t always good at managing my time, especially before kids joined our family.
 Being a creative entrepreneur I constantly struggled with distraction.
 Becoming a mother has helped me value time more.
 To this day my biggest struggle is keeping myself focused to one task at a time.
 Having a routine has helped me establish patterns that help me work more efficiently.
 The days I have help with my youngest I have learned to maximize my time and get the majority of the work done during those hours.
 I still do most of my work during naps and after bedtime.